Jump To Article Contents:

 - Run exhaust fans or open windows occasionally to improve ventilation when cooking or showering.
 Make sure your exhaust fans and clothes dryer vent to the outside, not just to the attic.
 Otherwise, when warm, humid air accumulates and condenses under your home’s roof, the frost will start forming.
-If you ever wondered “Why Is There Frost In My Attic?” you need to reduce relative humidity levels.
+If you ever wondered “Why Is There Frost In Your Attic?” you need to reduce relative humidity levels.

 - Add an HRV system (heat recovery ventilator) to bring in the fresh air and recirculate the inside air.
 This may be helpful for airtight new homes to reduce condensation buildup and help you save on energy bills.

 Reduce Air Leaks:

 - Apply insulating window film to your leaky windows.
 Energy Star research indicates that sealing windows can not only reduce condensation buildup, it can also cut your utility bills up to 20 percent.

 - Use foam gaskets behind electrical outlets and switch plates to prevent air leaks.
 Inexpensive kits are pre-cut to fit tightly around wiring boxes.
 Focus on outside walls near windows for the most effective results.